mattpolzin/OpenAPIKit/documentation/validation.md

    when: \OpenAPI.Request.content[.json]?.schema.schemaValue != nil
 )

-// Similarly, we check JSON response schemas. let responseBodyContainsNameAndId = Validation(
+// Similarly, we check JSON response schemas.
+This time we check
+// for both a 'name' and an 'id'. let responseBodyContainsNameAndId = Validation(
    check: unwrap(\.content[.json]?.schema.schemaValue, into: resourceContainsName, responseResourceContainsId),